-There was a sequence of television shows and commercials about Alzheimer’s Disease, and then I saw Muhammad Ali watch his daughter Laila, dance on “Dancing with the Stars”.
+In 2007, I watched a sequence of television shows about Alzheimer’s Disease, and then I saw Muhammad Ali watch his daughter Laila, dance on “Dancing with the Stars”.

-His presence had a huge impact on me and it still brings tears to my eyes thinking about it.
-He reminded me of my mother.
+Muhammad’s presence had a huge impact on me and will still bring tears to my eyes, he reminded me of my mother.

-My mother passed away several years ago, before the terms of Alzheimer’s and Dementia were common.
-Suddenly all of her symptoms, struggles and actions were fresh in my mind.
+My mother passed away several years before the terms of Alzheimer’s and Dementia were common, suddenly all of her actions, symptoms, frustrations and struggles were fresh in my mind.

-Within a few days I started researching “Activity Needs” for Alzheimer’s by calling Memory Treatment Centers and talking with Activity Directors.
+Within a few days I started researching “Activity Needs” for Alzheimer’s by calling Memory Treatment Centers and talking with Activity Directors across USA.

-My background is in graphic, web design and marketing, because of this, I felt I could design some activities; without this background, I could not afford to hire it done.
+My background was in graphic/web design and marketing, because of this, I felt I could design some activities; without this background, I could not afford to hire it done.